 OMNISEXUAL: (literally, all sexes) bisexual.
 Usage: In some communities, particularly some parts of the lesbian and gay community, antipathy toward or hostility to people who self-identify as bisexual has become common.
 The term omnisexual has started to become popular as a synonym for bisexual but without the negative connotations of the word.

 ONEIDA COMMUNITY: A religious intentional community founded in New York in 1848 by John Humphrey Noyes.
-Noyes founded a branch of Christianity called "Christian Perfectionism," a doctrine which holds that it is possible for a Christian to reach a state of sinlessness and moral perfection before God.
+Noyes founded a branch of Christianity called “Christian Perfectionism,” a doctrine which holds that it is possible for a Christian to reach a state of sinlessness and moral perfection before God.
 The Oneida Community was created as a deliberately and intentionally Christian group, led by Noyes and championing this doctrine of Christian Perfectionism.
-One of the more notable features of the Oneida Community was the idea that all male members of the community were married to all female members of the community, and vice-versa, an arrangement Noyes termed complex marriage.
+One of the more notable features of the Oneida Community was the idea that all male members of the community were married to all female members of the community, and vice versa, an arrangement Noyes termed complex marriage.
 Another interesting feature of the Oneida Community was its belief that men should learn to control the process of ejaculation during sexual intercourse; this practice was used as a method of birth control within the community.
 The Oneida Community disbanded in 1881, by which time it had grown to 306 members.

 ONE PENIS POLICY: An arrangement within a polyamorous relationship in which a man is allowed to have multiple female partners, each of whom is allowed to have sex with other women but forbidden to have any other male partners.
 Commentary: Its hypothetical opposite, a “one vagina policy” in which a woman has a group of male partners who are each forbidden to have other female lovers, seems so rare as to be theoretical; I’ve never seen or heard of a real-life example of such a relationship.

 OPEN MARRIAGE: Any marriage whose structures or arrangements permit one or both of the members involved to have outside sexual relationships, outside romantic relationships, or both.
-The term open marriage is a catchall for marriages which are not emotionally or sexually monogamous; and may include such activities as polyamory or swinging.
+The term open marriage is a catchall for marriages that are not emotionally or sexually monogamous, and may include such activities as polyamory or swinging.
 Contrast closed marriage; See related group marriage.
-Commentary: The term "open marriage" is sometimes used as a synonym for polyamory, though this is not necessarily the case; some relationships may be open but not polyamorous (as in some swinging relationships which explicitly ban emotional entanglement with anyone outside the relationship), and some relationships may be polyamorous but not open (as in polyfidelitious relationships).
+Commentary: The term “open marriage” is sometimes used as a synonym for polyamory, though this is not necessarily the case; some relationships may be open but not polyamorous (as in some swinging relationships that explicitly ban emotional entanglement with anyone outside the relationship), and some relationships may be polyamorous but not open (as in polyfidelitious relationships).

 OPEN NETWORK: A relationship structure in which the people involved are free to add new partners as they choose.
 Contrast polyfidelity.
 Commentary: This is a very common form for polyamorous relationships.

 OPEN RELATIONSHIP: 1.
 Any relationship that is not sexually monogamous.
-2. Any relationship that permits "outside" sexual entanglements, but not loving or romantic relationships.
+2. Any relationship that permits “outside” sexual entanglements, but not loving or romantic relationships.
 Commentary: Some folks use the term open relationship as a synonym for polyamory.
-To other people, the term excludes polyamory, and is used specifically to describe relationships which are sexually non-monogamous but which still expect that the people involved will not fall in love or engage in romantic relationships outside the couple, as for example with many swinging relationships.
-It's important to be careful when using this term, as it may carry very different connotations for different people.
+To other people, the term excludes polyamory, and is used specifically to describe relationships that are sexually non-monogamous but that still expect that the people involved will not fall in love or engage in romantic relationships outside the couple, as for example with many swinging relationships.
+It’s important to be careful when using this term, as it may carry very different connotations for different people.